 Health Care

-– Canada’s public health care system has the worst wait times of any developed country
+– Canada’s public health care system has the worst wait times of any developed country.

-– Health care costs have been increasing at an unsustainable rate, increasing financial pressures on the budgets of provincial governments
+– Health care costs have been increasing at an unsustainable rate, increasing financial pressures on the budgets of provincial governments.

-– the situation is likely to get worse with Canada’s aging population
+– the situation is likely to get worse with Canada’s aging population.

-– as seen during the COVID pandemic, the Canadian health care system is too rigid and bureaucratized to quickly adapt to a crisis situation
+– as seen during the COVID pandemic, the Canadian health care system is too rigid and bureaucratized to quickly adapt to a crisis situation.

-– federal health care transfers to the provinces have more than doubled since 2006, from $20 billion to $43 billion in 2021-22
+– Canada is among the OECD countries that spend the most on health care.
+Ottawa’s health care transfers to the provinces have more than doubled since 2006, from $20 billion to $52 billion in 2024-25, with nothing to show for it.

 The party advocates:

-– establishing a temporary program to compensate poorer provinces whose revenues from the tax will be lower than the transfer payments they used to receive
+– establishing a temporary program to compensate poorer provinces whose revenues from the tax will be lower than the transfer payments they used to receive.

 Culture, Arts, & Tourism